 The children enjoy learning about the lives of their sponsors.
 Writing about your own family (children, grandchildren, brothers, sisters, etc.) is always a good place to start.
-The children also like to learn about your part of the world, what you do for a living, your hobbies and interests, and about any pets you may have.
+The children also like to learn about the part of the world in which you live, what you do for a living, your hobbies and interests, and about any pets you may have.

 What if I have specific questions regarding the child I sponsor?

 If you have questions or concerns about your sponsored child, please call or email our office.
 Depending on the nature of a child-specific question, we may need to contact our volunteer coordinator at the site your child attends for the requested information, but we will get that information to you just as soon as possible, provided it does not violate the child protection and privacy laws to which we adhere.